• Home

 It is an exercise-based program, designed to improve balance and reduce problems related to dizziness

-How can Vestibular Rehabilitation help with brain injury?
+How can Vestibular Rehabilitation help with a brain injury?

 People referred for vestibular rehabilitation include those who have had a stroke or brain injury, and are dealing with a combination of the following: